m1bcodes/CudaMONSEL/README.md

 # CudaMONSEL
-Monte Carlo Simulation of SEM Signals using CUDA.
+CudaMONSEL is a full-fledged electron tracker based on first physical principles.
+Its primary application is to carry out Monte Carlo simulation of SEM Signals.
+It can be ran on CPU using a thread pool, as well as GPU using the CUDA framework (in the future).

 ## Citing CudaMONSEL: